SPECIFICATION · VERSION 1.1

 • Time Index — The ordered sequence of transitions at any layer.

-• Responsibility — A property emerging only where controllability and observability jointly hold.
+• Responsibility — A property emerging only when observability + controllability both hold.

-• Axiom — A formally defined, non-negotiable statement within the NS-L6 theory.
+• Axiom — A formally defined, non-negotiable statement within the theory.

-• Normative Imperative — A requirement that must be followed for compliant systems.
+• Normative Imperative — A mandatory requirement for compliant systems.

 3. Architectural Overview (Normative)